htw-imi-showtime/showtime-website/content/ss22/master/m6-allmende-2/challenges.md

 {{<section title="Frontend">}}

-In the Frontend we had Componets like the species selector which is a scrollable list of species.
-We wanted to create an accessible App with a modern userinterface.
+In the Frontend we had componets like the species selector which is a scrollable list of species.
+We wanted to create an accessible App with a modern user interface.
 To make the species selector accessible we used a hidden radio button in the background.
+We made sure that all our components to be accessible and semantically correct.
+Making all components accssible took us some time.
 In addition bringing the authentification to work was a more complex task then we first thought.
-Therefore we had to deal with CORS Error and so on.
+Therefore we had to deal with CORS Error.

 {{</section>}}